Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 2. Choose unbiased evaluators

-In order to ensure fairness in evaluations and create a level playing field for all athletes, choose evaluators who have no personal connections to the athletes.
-As a result, athletes will be assessed purely on their technique, character, and skill level, ensuring equal opportunity for all.
+In order to ensure fairness in evaluations and create a level playing field for all athletes, choose unbiased evaluators.
+Then, athletes will be assessed purely on their technique, character, and skill level, ensuring equal opportunity for all.

 Tip: To streamline your baseball tryouts, designate one evaluator for each drill to ensure efficient flow.
 This allows evaluators to become proficient in the specific drill they are assessing.